kazuar/kazuar.github.io/_posts/2017-7-24-got-remix.md

 progressbar
 {% endhighlight %}

-We will use the `librosa` package to analyze our audio and find our frames in the audio.
+We will use the `librosa` package to analyze the audio from the video and find silent frames in it.
-After that we will use those frames to split the video and compine them randomly using the `moviepy` package.
+After that we will use those frames to split the video and combine them randomly using the `moviepy` package.

-## Processing the audio frames in the video
+## Processing the audio frames from the video

 First we'll load the audio from our video file: